dp12/emacs.d/README.md

 `M-x` means Alt-x

 `, d j` means press the leader key (currently ","), followed by d and j.
-* this is a feature of the evil-leader package, part of evil-mode
+* this is a feature of the evil-leader package, part of evil-mode.

 `qr` means press q, quickly followed by r.
 * this is a key-chord; the order of the keys actually doesn't matter, so rq would do the same thing.

 `C-x c f` means press Ctrl-x, let go, press c, let go, and press f.
+Of course, it happens much more quickly than it sounds!

+## FAQ
+In progress...

 ## Non-emacs related tips ###
 Rebind your Right Alt to Ctrl to save your pinky!
 Your tucked thumb can push it with no complaints.